FeezRM/Zoned/README.md

 ## License

-TBD (personal project, WIP).
+© Zoned All Rights Reserved.
 If you plan to fork/ship this, open an issue so we can clarify licensing.